AdobeDocs/express-add-on-apis/src/pages/api/classes/LineNode.md

 # Class: LineNode

-A LineNode represents a line object in the scenegraph.
+A LineNode represents a simple line object in the scenegraph – a single straight-line segment.

 ## Hierarchy